 What’s one thing most people don’t know about you?

-I went to uni not knowing what the hell to study so my BA is in Ancient Egyptian History and Russian Politics… hasn’t been overly helpful…
+I went to uni not knowing what to study so I failed my first year of Law and my BA is in Ancient Egyptian History and Russian Politics… hasn’t been overly helpful…